olliephillips/webbleMQ/README.md

 Console mode - All devices listen to input from the console.
 Programtically control several devices at once.

 MQTT mode - currently both unannounced and announced mode do same thing.
 Each device has a publish and subsribe topic of its own at moment.
 I've tested both publishing and subsription listeners with two connected devices.
+The plan for announced mode is that connected pucks announce what topic they are publishing on and listened to.

+Note MQTT uses a public MQTT broker - iot.eclipse.org.
+You could fork the repo and change this to a broker of your choosing, but authentication is not supported.

 ## Roadmap
-HTTP Proxy.
-Have Pucks listen for intructions over HTTP MQTT subscribe to each other.
+- HTTP Proxy.
+Have Pucks listen for intructions over HTTP, may assume HTTP resource controlled so a CORS policy can be set.
+This way can do it all on the client - no server.
+- MQTT subscribe to each other.
 Announced mode

 ## Contributions
 Are welcome!